 The combination of automated deployment, real-time monitoring, incident response capabilities, and a culture of continuous improvement ensures that systems remain operationally efficient while driving value for both the business and its customers.

-Sustainability Pillar
+Sustainability pillar

 Sustainability has become a core principle in cloud architecture, reflecting the growing emphasis on environmental responsibility in the tech industry.
 AWS supports this shift with tools and practices designed to minimize cloud computing's environmental impact.
 These include optimizing resource usage, employing energy-efficient technologies, and providing customers with capabilities to reduce their carbon footprint.